 3 July 2021

 Toormore, West of Schull town, is a scenic area.
-It is a townland on the road from Schull to points West such as Goleen/Crookhaven/Barleycove.
-Unfortunately, the name ‘Toormore’ is now infamous because it was there that in 1996 that the violent murder took place of French citizen Sophie Tuscan du Plantier.
+It’s a townland on the road from Schull to points West such as Goleen/Crookhaven/Barleycove.
+Unfortunately, the name ‘Toormore’ is now infamous for being the location of the 1996 violent murder of French citizen Sophie Tuscan du Plantier.

 “Traditional 2 bed farmhouse with outbuildings on c.
 5 acre elevated mature plot.
 Offering enormous further potential the property requires some renovation and modernisation.
 Enjoying spectacular panoramic views to the Fastnet Rock the property is c.
 1 mile north of Toormore on the scenic Mizen Head peninsula.”

 West Cork is a beautiful part of Ireland with lots of open air scenery to enjoy.
-Despite the 1996 murder it is a safe part of Ireland, and enjoys being part of the Wild Atlantic Way driving route.
+Despite the 1996 murder it is a safe part of Ireland, and much of it is part of the Wild Atlantic Way driving route.